-When the same quantity of cannabis is vaporized, the user gets substantially more of the usable content.
-The best vaporizers make over 90% of the plant’s terpenes and cannabinoids available to the user.
-Others vary in their efficiency, but one certainty is that vaporizing gives the user significantly more terpenes and cannabinoids than smoking – usually more than double.
-Because less cannabis is needed to achieve the desired effects, users who vaporize unanimously report consuming much less cannabis by weight than they did when they were smoking.
+When the same quantity of cannabis is vaporized, however, the user gets to enjoy substantially more of the usable content.
+The best vaporizers make over 90% of the plant’s terpenes and cannabinoids available.
+Others vary in their efficiency, but one certainty is that vaporizing gives users significantly more terpenes and cannabinoids than smoking – usually more than double.
+Because less cannabis is needed to achieve desired effects, vape users unanimously report consuming much less cannabis by weight than they did when they were smoking.

 Tabletop and Portable

-Portable vaporizers are much smaller and their size usually allows them to be transported fairly easily in pockets or bags.
-They are usually powered by rechargeable batteries and most have to be plugged into a 12 volt wall socket to recharge.
+The first vaporizers invented, tabletop (also called “desktop”) vaporizers must be plugged into a 12 volt wall socket and are generally much too large to transport easily.
+Portable vaporizers are much smaller, usually small enough to be transported fairly easily in pockets or bags.
+Most portable vaporizers are powered by rechargeable batteries and need to be plugged into a 12 volt wall socket to recharge.

-Whereas the other convection vaporizers send air at one single temperature, the dynamic convection of the Firefly 2 allows each different Terpene and Cannabinoid to boil into vapor at its unique boiling point.
+Whereas the other convection vaporizers send air at one single temperature, the dynamic convection of the Firefly 2 allows each different terpene and cannabinoid to boil into vapor at its unique boiling point.

 The best conduction vaporizers utilize a combination of convection and conduction heat.
 They don’t extract Terpenes and Cannabinoids at the same ultra-high efficiency rates as the pure convection vaporizers.
 But they do a significantly better job than pure conduction vaporizers.
 Conduction vaporizers tend to be less expensive than convection vaporizers because they are mechanically simpler and can be made with fewer and cheaper parts.
 The more expensive conduction vaporizers are often over-priced for their quality of performance.